Terms and Conditions

 Mention security measurements are compliant with applicable law and are following industry security standards for cloud services.

 Mention is ultimately owned by NHST Media Group AS in Norway, who is governing all companies in the group with an information security policy.

-Mention servers are hosted on OVH, Online by Scaleway and AWS.
+Mention servers are hosted on OVH, Scaleway and AWS.

 Amazon continually manages risk and undergoes recurring assessments to ensure compliance with industry standards.
 Amazon’s data center operations have been accredited under: